big-andy-coates/populace/populace-core/README.md

 ### Inspectors

 `Inspectors` are similar to [`Filters`](#filters) in some ways.
-Where as [`Filters`](#filters) excludes/includes fields and elements from the set of exposed fields/elements, `Inspectors` actual define the set of exposed fields/elements for a particular type/instance.
+Where as [`Filters`](#filters) control which of the types / instances fields and elements are walked, `Inspectors` actual define the set of exposed fields/elements.

-`Inspectors` should be generic, in that they should expose the fields and elements in a non-specific manner, so that they can be reused across many use-cases or applications.
+`Inspectors` should be generic, in that they should expose the fields and elements in a generic, none use-case specific, manner, so that they can be reused across many use-cases and applications.
 On the other hand, Filters can to be specific to the use-case.

 Populace defines a whole set of inspectors to cover most common types.
 (If you feel there is a inspector missing for some common type then please raise a ticket, or even better a PR).
-You may need to write your own inspectors, especially if you have custom container types, not derived from the standard `List`, `Set` or `Map` interfaces.
+You may need to write your own inspectors, especially if you have custom container types that are not derived from the standard `List`, `Set` or `Map` interfaces.

 Inspectors are installed when building a walker.
 Inspectors can be installed to handle specific types, any subtype of some type or any type within a package.
 See [Registering Customisations](#registering-customisations) for an